ONE DAY IN VATICAN CITY

 FINAL THOUGHTS ON WHAT TO DO IN VATICAN CITY IN ONE DAY

 Vatican City offers a wealth of attractions that are must-sees for any traveler.
-Even if you only have one day to explore this tiny city-state, several key highlights should not be missed
+Though I only spent one day in Vatican City, I would say it was enough to explore this tiny city-state.

-So religious or not, Vatican City is worth your time.
-When in Rome make sure to add Vatican City to your itinerary and learn about the history and… And these tips about the best places to visit in Vatican City have helped you to plan your trip!
+Religious or not, Vatican City is worth your time.
+When in Rome make sure to add Vatican City to your itinerary.

 Pin It on Pinterest